14. Appendices

 - in [1]: we double-click on [Services]

-- in [2]: we see that a service named [MySQL] is present, that it is running [3], and that it starts automatically [4].
+- in [2]: we see that a service called [MySQL] is present, that it is started [3] and that it starts automatically [4].

-To change this setting, double-click the [MySQL] service:
+To change this, we double-click on the [MySQL] service:

-- in [3]: we confirm the new service configuration
+- in [3]: the new service configuration is validated

-To manually start and stop the MySQL service, we can create two shortcuts:
+To manually start and stop the MySQL service, you can create two shortcuts:

-- in [1]: the shortcut to start MySQL5
+- in [1]: the shortcut to launch MySQL5

 - in [2]: the shortcut to stop it

-On the MySQL website, you can find DBMS administration clients:
+On the MySQL website, you can find administration clients for SGBD :

-- in [1]: select [MySQL GUI Tools], which includes various graphical clients for either administering the DBMS or using it
+- in [1]: select [MySQL GUI Tools], which brings together various graphical clients for administering and operating the SGBD

 - in [2]: select the appropriate Windows version

-- in [3]: download an .msi file to run
+- in [3]: an .msi file is retrieved for execution

-- in [4]: once the installation is complete, new shortcuts will appear in the [Start Menu / Programs / MySQL] folder.
+- in [4]: once installation is complete, new shortcuts appear in the [Start menu / Programs / mySQL] folder.

-Launch MySQL (using the shortcuts you created), then launch [MySQL Administrator] via the menu above:
+Let's run MySQL (via the shortcuts you've created), then run [MySQL Administrator] via the menu above:

-- in [1]: enter the root user’s password (root here)
+- in [1]: enter the root user password (root ici)

-- in [2]: you are logged in and can see that MySQL is active
+- in [2]: you are logged in and MySQL is active

 14.2.4.
 Creating a jpa user and a jpa database

-We will now create a database named jpa and a user with the same name.
-First, the user:
+We now create a database called jpa and a user with the same name.
+First the user :

 - in [1]: select [User Administration]